Bob Woodson: Targeting Washington Monument stems from 'dangerous impulse'

 Woodson shared his views during an appearance on Fox News' "Tucker Carlson Tonight."

-In July, Bowser established the DCFACES [District of Columbia Facilities and Commemorative Expressions] Working Group, which recently released guidance on fixing systemic problems with certain infrastructure in the district.
+In July, Bowser tasked the DCFACES [District of Columbia Facilities and Commemorative Expressions] Working Group to "evaluat[e] public spaces", and it recently released guidance on fixing systemic problems with certain infrastructure in the district.

 "Of all of the challenges facing, particularly Black residents of Washington, D.C., why is this mayor spending and energy and money talking about tearing down statues?"
 Woodson asked host Tucker Carlson, noting that the Washington Monument, Jefferson Memorial, and a statue to Pennsylvania's Benjamin Franklin were being targeted by the commission.